freeplane/docs/src/docs/ai/ai-prompts-and-profiles.md

 Hidden prompts do not stay as saved visible chats.
 Freeplane can still show progress while they run, and you can cancel them.

+## Slash prompt references in chat

+In a normal AI chat draft, you can start the input with `/` and a saved prompt name.
+When the leading slash text resolves to a saved prompt, Freeplane substitutes that prompt's saved text into the model-facing message while keeping the `/prompt name` reference visible in chat.

+This is not the same as running the prompt from a menu.
+Slash prompt references ignore the prompt's visibility, model, thinking-effort, temperature, and tool settings.

-## Prompt-specific model and tool settings
+## Prompt/profile model parameters and tools

 A prompt can use:

-- the current chat model and tool settings, or
+- the current chat model, thinking effort, temperature, and tool settings, or
-- its own saved model and tool settings.
+- its own saved model, thinking effort, temperature, and tool settings.

+A profile can use:

+- the current chat model, thinking effort, and temperature, or
+- its own saved model, thinking effort, and temperature.

+For prompt and profile controls, `Current` means the field is inherited.
+For temperature, `Model default` is different from `Current`: it explicitly sends no temperature value to the provider and can override a numeric value inherited from a lower-priority setting.

-If a shown prompt opens a chat with its own model or tool setting, that chat starts with the prompt's effective values.
-Later, if you change the model or tools in that chat yourself, the chat returns to the normal current-setting path.
+If a shown prompt opens a chat with its own model-configuration or tool setting, that chat starts with the prompt's effective values.
+Later, if you change the model, thinking effort, temperature, or tools in that chat yourself, the chat returns to the normal current-setting path.

 ## Profiles versus prompts in practice